mycaule/mycaule.github.io/source/about/index.md

 ## How did I build this blog?

-This blog is built using the static site generator [Hexo](https://hexo.io).
+This blog is built using the following components:
+- [Hexo](https://hexo.io) a static site generator
+- [Facebook Social Plugins](developers.facebook.com/docs/plugins/) for adding comments and social share buttons